FreeFem/FreeFem-doc/docs/reference/Types.md

 			[7, 8, 9]];
 ```

-or using a variational form type:
+or using a variational form type (see [Finite Element](../documentation/FiniteElement/#variational-form-sparse-matrix-pde-data-vector)):

 ```freefem
 matrix Laplacian = vLaplacian(Uh, Uh);